 Welcome to the website of the UCD Sutherland School of Law.
 The School’s teaching and research activities are characterised by successful programmes of international and interdisciplinary engagement which seek to harness the transformational power of law.
 The School’s activities are informed by a belief that a critical understanding is vital both to understanding the significance of law for social and economic life, and for enabling academic staff, students and graduates to contribute to legal and public policy changes and both national and international levels.
 The ambitions and achievements of the School are now fully matched by the first class, purpose-built facilities of the Sutherland School of Law building, completed in 2013.

-Since 1911 our educational mission has remained at the heart of our endeavours and today our wide range of high quality undergraduate degree programmes encourage the development of both a critical understanding of law and the enhancement of legal and interdisciplinary knowledge and skills.
-Our students enjoy extensive opportunities to study abroad at some of the leading law schools of Europe, North America and Asia and to develop their skills through participation in extracurricular activities such as debating, mooting and provision of legal services to students, alongside the more general range of society activities and events that UCD has to offer.
+Since its establishment in 1911 the School's educational mission has remained at the heart of our endeavours and today our wide range of high quality undergraduate degree programmes encourage the development of both a critical understanding of law and the enhancement of legal and interdisciplinary knowledge and skills.
+Our students also enjoy extensive opportunities to study abroad at some of the leading law schools of Europe, North America and Asia contributing to the development of truly global lawyers.
+Students have the opportunity to develop experience in writing, publishing and editing through participation in the activities of the UCD Law Review.
+Student are also encouraged to develop their skills through participation in extracurricular activities such as debating, mooting and provision of legal services to students, alongside the more general range of society activities and events that UCD has to offer.

-The inclusive and dynamic environment offered by the Sutherland School of Law building support the School in its quest for academic excellence across its programmes of education and research and facilitates deeper engagement with the legal community and civil society at all levels.
+The inclusive and dynamic environment offered by the Sutherland School of Law building supports the School in its quest for academic excellence across its programmes of education and research and facilitates deeper engagement with the legal community and civil society at all levels.